kelimuttu/ldj/en/home.md

 > A tale of a remote worker

-## What is this book about?
+## What is Long Distance Work?

-This is a story about the my journey into remote working and what I find helpful to keep my productivity throughout the years of my experience.

-This book may more suitable for a beginner who just get started into remote working, rather than for an experienced remotee looking for an advance topic.
+This is a digital book, consisting a story about my journey into remote working and what I find helpful to keep my productivity throughout the years of my experience.
+This book may be helpful for a beginner who just get started into remote working to understand what to expect and prepare when you work remotely.

 ## What do I get from this book?

 This book may answer some of these questions:

 - How to set expectation and get started with remote work?
-- How to get the right rythm when we work remotely?
+- How to get the comfortable rythm when we work remotely?
 - How to navigate timezone and cultural differences?
 - Is it possible to work from everywhere?
 - What does remote employment entail?

+## Where can I read the book?

+Head over to [this page](https://kelimuttu.github.io/long-distance-work/) read the book.

 ## Want to contribute?